R-Y-K/ai-system-portfolio-repo/README.md

 This AI is designed to be modular in way so it's not inherently dependant on the systems or components that it is using, but for the outputs that the assigned components produce.
 What this means is that if you were to use this AI, and want to write the your own custom systems that produce the required outputs for the required inputs that the AI needs to function, it should be possible to do so.

+## Why this approach?

+I designed this AI system to support scalable NPC behaviors without hard-coding decision trees per character.
+By separating role, tactics, intent, and action execution, the system allows new behaviors to be composed through data and conditions rather than rewriting logic inside the scripts.

 ## About how the AI system works.

 ![AI System Class Diagram](Images/AI-System-Class-Diagram-For-Portfolio.png)